 Ashton Schools, Western Cape

-The Tiger Brands Foundation in-school breakfast feeding programme has been implemented in six primary schools in Ashton, Western Cape.
+The Tiger Brands Foundation in-school breakfast programme has been implemented in six primary schools in Ashton, Western Cape.
 The little town lies in the picturesque foothills of the Langeberg Mountains; a luscious valley famous for its great wines and fruit.
 The beauty of the area is breathtaking, yet the communities living here face enormous challenges and a difficult socio-economic environment.

 - Absenteeism and late arrivals has dropped significantly;